Aizxmartin/MarketValue-2025-2026/README.md

-# CMA Diagnostic Tool
-Upload MLS data and generate a market report.
+This Streamlit app allows users to generate CMA reports based on MLS data.